 Clyman is a tiny village located in the state of Wisconsin.
 With a population of 397 people and just one neighborhood, Clyman is the 470th largest community in Wisconsin.
-Clyman has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Clyman was built prior to World War II, making it one of the older and more historic villages in the country.

-When you are in Clyman, you'll notice that it is more blue-collar than most other communities in America.
-56.64% of Clyman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Clyman is generally considered to be a blue-collar town.
+56.64% of the Clyman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Clyman is a village of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Clyman who work in office and administrative support (7.52%), management occupations (6.64%), and sales jobs (5.31%).

 Of important note, Clyman is also a village of artists.
 Clyman has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Clyman’s character.